Unsuccessful nominations to the Cabinet of the United States: Charles B. Warren

 President Calvin Coolidge nominated Charles B. Warren, a Michigan attorney, as Attorney General.
 The nomination was rejected on March 10, 1925, by a vote of 39–41.
 The lengthy and contentious debate on Warren's nomination consumed the first few days of the new Congress, as "Democrats and insurgent Republicans united to oppose the confirmation on the ground" that Warren's close association with the Sugar Trust made him unsuitable to enforce federal antitrust laws.
 The nomination originally stood at a 40–40 deadlock, but Vice President Charles G. Dawes did not arrive in the Senate chamber in time to use his tie-breaking vote before Senator Lee S. Overman of North Carolina switched his vote.
 Coolidge resubmitted the nomination to the Senate, but Warren was again rejected on March 16, by a vote of 39–46.

 Dwight D. Eisenhower

 Lewis Strauss

 In 1959, President Dwight D. Eisenhower nominated Lewis Strauss as Secretary of Commerce in a recess appointment.
-Strauss had made enemies in the Senate during his tenure as Chair of the United States Atomic Energy Commission.
+Strauss had made enemies in the Senate during his tenure as Chair of the United States Atomic Energy Commission, including his controversial roles in the Oppenheimer security clearance hearing and the Dixon–Yates contract.
 Strauss lost the confirmation vote, 46–49.
 In July 1959, Strauss resigned.

 George H. W. Bush

 John Tower

 In 1989, President George H. W. Bush nominated John Tower, a former United States Senator, to be Secretary of Defense.
 He was investigated over claims of drunkenness, womanizing, and ties with defense contractors.
 The Senate rejected Tower by a vote of 47–53.
-As of 2025, Tower is the most recent cabinet candidate to be rejected by the United States Senate.
+As of 2026, Tower is the most recent cabinet candidate to be rejected by the United States Senate.